lethaiq/Adversarial_SocialBots_WWW22/README.md

 "**Socialbots on Fire: Modeling Adversarial Behaviors of Socialbots via Multi-Agent Hierarchical Reinforcement Lear**ning.", Web Conference (WWW) 2022. [arxiv](https://arxiv.org/abs/2110.10655)

 Many of utils codes are credited to https://dl.acm.org/doi/10.5555/3398761.3398831 at https://github.com/kage08/graph_sample_rl
+Many of the current codes are in very raw forms.
+Please use with caution.

 ## Specification of dependencies
 - Python version ``3.8``